FreTimmerman/Pirple_Assignments/README.md

 **Details (Scenario):**

-You are building the API for a pizza-delivery company.
-Don't worry about a frontend, just build the API.
-Here's the spec from your project manager:

-[x] New users can be created, their information can be edited, and they can be deleted.
-We should store their name, email address, and street address.

-[x] Users can log in and log out by creating or destroying a token.

-[x] When a user is logged in, they should be able to GET all the possible menu items (these items can be hardcoded into the system).
+It is time to build a simple frontend for the Pizza-Delivery API you created in Homework Assignment #2.
+Please create a web app that allows customers to:

+[x] Signup on the site

+[x] View all the items available to order

-[x] A logged-in user should be able to fill a shopping cart with menu items
+[x] Fill up a shopping cart

-[x] A logged-in user should be able to create an order.
-You should integrate with the Sandbox of Stripe.com to accept their payment.
-Note: Use the stripe sandbox for your testing.
-Follow this link and click on the "tokens" tab to see the fake tokens you can use server-side to confirm the integration is working: <https://stripe.com/docs/testing#cards>

-[x] When an order is placed, you should email the user a receipt.
-You should integrate with the sandbox of Mailgun.com for this.
-Note: Every Mailgun account comes with a sandbox email account domain (whatever@sandbox123.mailgun.org) that you can send from by default.
-So, there's no need to setup any DNS for your domain for this task <https://documentation.mailgun.com/en/latest/faqs.html#how-do-i-pick-a-domain-name-for-my-mailgun-account>

-**Important Note: If you use external libraries (NPM) to integrate with Stripe or Mailgun, you will not pass this assignment.
-You must write your API calls from scratch.
-Look up the "Curl" documentation for both APIs so you can figure out how to craft your API calls.**
+[x] Place an order (with fake credit card credentials), and receive an email receipt

 This is an open-ended assignment.
-You may take any direction you'd like to go with it, as long as your project includes the requirements.
+You can take any direction you'd like to go with it, as long as your project includes the requirements.
 It can include anything else you wish as well.